-This is very useful for basic applications, but if you need fine control, you should use the variables directly.
+This use file is very useful for basic applications, but if your use case requires finer control over compiler definitions, include paths and flags you should use the relevant Geant4_NAME variables directly.

-By default, CMake will look in several platform dependent locations for the Geant4Config.cmake file (see find\package for listings).
-You can also specify the location yourself when running CMake by setting the Geant4\DIR variable to the path of the directory holding Geant4Config.cmake.
+By default, CMake will look in several platform dependent locations for the Geant4Config.cmake file (see find_package for listings).
+You can also specify the location directly when running CMake by setting the Geant4_DIR variable to the path of the directory holding Geant4Config.cmake.
 It may be set on the command line via a -D option, or by adding an entry to the CMake GUI.
-For example, if we have an install of Geant4 located in then we would pass the argument -DGeant4\DIR=/opt/Geant4/lib/Geant4-10.0.0 to CMake.
+For example, if we have an install of Geant4 located in then we would pass the argument -DGeant4_DIR=/opt/Geant4/lib/Geant4-10.1.0 to CMake.
+The CMAKE_PREFIX_PATH variable may also be used to point CMake to Geant4 by adding, to take the example above, /opt/Geant4 to the list of paths it holds.
+This may be set either on the command line or as a path-style UNIX environment variable.

 '''

 +- opt/

 +- Geant4/

 +- lib/

 +- libG4global.so

 +- ...

-+- Geant4-10.0.0/
++- Geant4-10.1.0/

 +- Geant4Config.cmake

 '''

 You can also, if you wish, build an application against a build of Geant4 without installing it.
-If you look in the directory where you built Geant4 itself (e.g. on UNIX, where you ran make), you see there is a find\package(Geant4 9.6.0 REQUIRED)
+If you look in the directory where you built Geant4 itself (e.g. on UNIX, where you ran make), you see there is a Geant4Config.cmake file.

-Geant4Config.cmake file.
 This is a perfectly valid file, so you can also point CMake to this file when building your application.
-Simply set Geant4\DIR to the directory where you built Geant4.
+Simply set Geant4_DIR to the directory where you built Geant4.
 This feature is most useful for Geant4 developers, but it can be useful if you cannot, or do not want to, install Geant4.